tocco934/aws-foundry-ssl/README.md

     - Set an admin user password (for IAM)
     - Enter your domain name and TLD eg. `mydomain.com`
       - **Important:** Do _not_ include `www` or any other sub-domain prefix
-    - Enter your email address for LetsEncrypt SSL (https) certificate issuance
+    - Enter your email address for LetsEncrypt TLS (https) certificate issuance
     - Choose the SSH key pair you set up in the EC2 Key Pairs
     - _Optional:_ Add your IP to be allowed incoming access via SSH with a slash range eg. `123.45.67.89/32`.
 The `/xx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required - if you aren't sure, use `/32`.
 You can always manually set or change this later in **EC2 Security Groups**
     - Choose an S3 bucket name for storing files - this name must be _globally unique_ across all S3 buckets that exist on AWS